-To affirm Temporary Measures, the arbitrator must find based on the evidence presented, that: (i) the measure is reasonably appropriate based on the seriousness of the allegations and the facts and circumstances of the case as they appear to the arbitrator; (ii) the measure is reasonably appropriate to maintain the safety or well-being of the Claimant, Athletes, or other Nonathlete Participants; or (iii) the allegations against the Respondent are sufficiently serious that the Respondent's continued participation in the sport could be detrimental to the best interest of sport and those who participate in it.
+To affirm Temporary Measures, the arbitrator must

+find based on the evidence presented, that: (i) the measure is reasonably appropriate based on the seriousness of the allegations and the facts and circumstances of the case; (ii) the measure is reasonably appropriate to maintain the safety or well-being of the Claimant, other Athletes, or the sport community; or (iii) the allegations against the Respondent are sufficiently serious that the Respondent's continued participation in the sport could be detrimental to the best interest of sport and those who participate in it.
 In all cases, there shall be a rebuttable presumption that the allegations, as presented, are true.
+When the allegations involve child sexual abuse, the age of those allegations is not relevant to this determination.